AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/zendesk.md

 ## Enter Zendesk login info and API token into [!DNL MBI] {#stepthree}

-1. Enter your Zendesk site prefix and login email in the Zendesk credentials page in MBI.
+1. Enter your Zendesk site prefix and login email in the Zendesk credentials page in [!DNL MBI].
 1. Enter your API token.
 1. Click **Save & Connect**.
 If the connection is successful, a *Connection Successful!* message will display at the top of the screen.